Atypical anorexia nervosa: Diagnosis

-DSM-5 Criteria
+DSM-5 criteria

 The diagnostic criteria used to diagnose psychiatric conditions are found in the Diagnostic and Statistical Manual of Mental Disorders (DSM) published by the American Psychiatric Association.
 The DSM-5 is the most current revision of the manual which was updated in 2013 to include atypical anorexia nervosa.
-This update addressed problems pointed out by the psychiatric community that the eating disorder section of the DSM-4 did not properly address the segment of patients who met many of the criteria of typical anorexia nervosa but did not meet the weight requirement of typical anorexia nervosa.
-Many of these patients were left without a specific diagnosis while dealing with an eating disorder that did not fit any criteria.
-Due to this, the DSM-5 included descriptions of disorders that did not meet criteria but created significant impairment in a patient's daily life.
-These disorders are found in the "Other specified feeding or eating disorders" or OSFED.
+This update addressed problems raised by the psychiatric community that the eating disorder section of the DSM-4 did not properly address the segment of patients who met many of the criteria of typical anorexia nervosa but did not meet the weight requirement of typical anorexia nervosa.
+Many of these patients were left without a specific diagnosis while dealing with an eating disorder that did not fit any criteria, leading to the DSM-5's inclusion of disorders that did not meet the criteria but created significant impairment in a patient's daily life.
+These disorders are found under "Other specified feeding or eating disorders" or OSFED.

-According to the DSM-5, in the "Other specified feeding or eating disorders", atypical anorexia nervosa is defined as "all of the criteria for anorexia nervosa are met, except that despite significant weight loss, the individual's weight is within or above the normal range."
-There is no consensus in the psychiatric community about what constitutes "significant weight loss" and there are calls from the psychiatric community that this be researched and addressed in subsequent DSM publications.
+According to the DSM-5's "Other specified feeding or eating disorders", atypical anorexia nervosa is defined as "all of the criteria for anorexia nervosa are met, except that despite significant weight loss, the individual's weight is within or above the normal range."
+There is no consensus in the psychiatric community about what constitutes "significant weight loss", potentially leading to under-diagnosis, and there are calls from the psychiatric community that this be researched and addressed in subsequent DSM publications.
+Some suggest a transition to a "weight spectrum" rather than a universal weight cutoff, while other suggestions focus more on the non-weight-related symptoms of AN to reach a diagnosis of AAN.

+Limitations to diagnosis

+Current diagnostic barriers highlighted by researchers include inconclusive definitions of symptoms, over-emphasis on weight as a symptom, and health providers' biases about patients' appearances.
+Following DSM-5 conditions of "significant weight loss" correlates with lower reported rates of AAN, though patients with higher weights may still experience symptoms of AN at high degrees.
+Even within studies which used higher weight cutoffs to define AAN, patients' other symptoms occurred at similar levels of severity.
+Researchers critique the diagnostic focus on weight cutoffs for its ambiguity and limitations in capturing all patients, such as those whose weight fluctuates due to natural variation.
+For this reason, some propose a shift toward mental symptoms and other physical effects of malnutrition to diagnose patients.

+Alternative diagnostic manuals to the DSM-5 include the ICD-11.
+However, the ICD-11 also codes AN reliant on an underweight BMI and does not separately code AAN, thus excluding patients who exhibit the same cognitive and behavioral symptoms without the same degree of weight loss.
+The manual's own unique diagnoses have raised researchers' questions about shifting diagnoses related to the patient's stage of treatment as their weight and other symptoms may improve.